glumidor/sysinfoPiTFT/README.md

 # Updating

-when updating the script, you just need to replace the */etc/init.d/sysinfoPiTFT* file
+when updating the script, you just need to replace the */etc/init.d/sysinfoPiTFT* file. it gets reloaded automatically